is aseptic meningitis?

 - sleepiness or trouble waking up after sleeping

 Aseptic meningitis is often a mild condition, and you may recover without medication or treatment.
-Since many of the symptoms are similar to those of the common cold or flu, you may never even know that you had aseptic meningitis.
+Many of the symptoms are similar to those of the common cold or flu so you may never know you had aseptic meningitis.
 This makes aseptic meningitis different from bacterial meningitis, which causes severe symptoms and may be life-threatening.

-However, you should still seek medical treatment if you suspect that you or your child has aseptic meningitis.
-Without a medical exam, it can be difficult to tell what type of meningitis you have in the early stages.
-Aseptic meningitis can also cause dangerous complications in some cases, and it’s important for your doctor to monitor your condition until you recover.
+However, you should still seek medical treatment if you suspect you or your child has aseptic meningitis.
+Without a medical exam, it can be difficult to tell in the early states what type of meningitis you.
+Aseptic meningitis can also cause dangerous complications.
+It’s important for your doctor to monitor your condition until you recover.